pehrlich/template_inspector/readme.md

 Note that HTML comments can not be nested.
 Be sure that you have no multiline HTML comments surrounding render calls.

+### Leap compatibility:

+If you have a leap set up, this plugin will recognize hand position as a cursor, and allow you to tilt your hand in a "turning over a rock"-like gesture, which will open your editor at the desired location.

 ### Rails compatibility: